 Another interesting emerging e-commerce demographic within China are elderly consumers.
 According to a 2016 survey of 1,500 consumers, about 80% over the age of 55 said they like to shop online.
 Nearly all of those consumers had shopped online in the past year; over 60% said they’d made online purchases more than 10 times that year.

 A Mobile-First Market

 Serving Chinese consumers with an in-market—or cross-border—e-commerce experience can be a smart play for your business.
 But don’t ignore mobile’s powerful role in how the Chinese consume content and shop.
-According to the China Internet Network Information Center, over 95% of the country’s Internet users accessed the web last year via mobile devices.
+According to the China Internet Network Information Centre, over 95% of the country's Internet users accessed the web last year via mobile devices.

 Last year, mobile e-commerce (m-commerce) represented over 55% of all retail e-commerce sales in the market, totaling more than $505 billion.
 This spending will hit $737 billion by year’s end.
 By 2019, it will be a $1.4 trillion market, representing nearly one-fourth of all Chinese retail spending—both online and off.